-Data input and calculation methodology

-Water was sourced from local municipal water suppliers, unless reused from another process on site.
+Data input and calculation methodology Water was sourced from local municipal water suppliers, unless reused from another process on site.
 Metered readings and utility bills were used to calculate and/or estimate water withdrawal and water reuse.
-Water data was recalculated at the Boulder location between 2013 and 2016 as a new calculation methodology allowed for a better estimate of actual water withdrawal at this location, resulting in updated data for this individual location and total water reported.
-New meters were also installed at the facility in Boulder, allowing for greater accuracy in reporting.
+Water data in Kolkata, India was recalculated for 2015-2019 and records have been updated to reflect the new data.
+Water data was recalculated at the Boulder location between 2013 and 2016 as a new calculation methodology allowed for a better estimate of actual water withdrawal at this location. resulting in updated data for this individual location and total water reported.
+New meters were also installed at the facility in Boulder. allowing for greater accuracy in reporting.
 The 2005 Total Water Withdrawal has not been recalculated and represents the reporting boundary and calculation methodology used during that year.

 Wastewater from Lexmark operations is primarily discharged to local utility systems (sanitary sewer) for treatment, but is not metered at many of our reporting locations; discharge to the local utility is assumed to be equivalent to withdrawal.
 Prior to 2016 reporting, Lexmark conservatively reported 100 percent discharge of wastewater to the local utility for Juarez and Boulder due to lack of metered wastewater data.
 Data was available in Boulder to allow for the delineation of wastewater discharge details.
 The reporting of data in Juarez began in 2016.
-Meters are in place in Boulder, Lexington and Juarez for certain water use and/or discharge activities.